Acerca de

 On the map: Bedouin communities in the northern Judean desert, the vast majority of whom are from the Jahalin tribe

-How did the Bedouin arrive to the region?
+How did the Bedouins arrive in the area?

-Between 1975-1977, approximately 30,000 dunams of land were expropriated in the northern Judean desert, including substantial, privately-owned plots belonging to the residents of Anata village (see maps).
-Among other things, this land was used for the construction of the Mishor Adumim industrial area and the city of Ma'ale Adumim.
-Khan-al-Ahmar was also included in this expropriated territory.
-Members of the community, who initially settled there with the permission of the Palestinian landowners from Anata, found themselves on land now claimed by the state and were refused permission to construct residential buildings.
-Over the subsequent 25 years, the municipal territory of Kfar Adumim was expanded through a general order, and areas in which some of the nearby Jahalin communities lived became part of the municipal territory of Kfar Adumim.
-This occurred without the Bedouin communities moving even a meter.
-Ironically, various right-wing organizations are leading a campaign against the legitimacy of the Bedouin settlements in these locations, claiming that it is the Jahalin who are encroaching upon the lands of Kfar Adumim.
+In the years 1975-1977, approximately 30,000 dunams were expropriated in the northern Judean Desert, including extensive private areas of residents of the village of Anata (map attached).
+The Mishor Adumim industrial zone and the city of Ma'ale Adumim were built on these lands, among others.
+Al-Khan al-Ahmar was also included in the expropriated area, and the community members, who had originally lived there with the permission of the landowners – Palestinians from Anata – found themselves on land that the state had expropriated and was refusing to give them permission for residential buildings.
+After another 25 years, the municipal area of Kfar Adumim was expanded by a general order, and thus the areas on which some of the nearby Jahalin communities lived became part of the municipal area of Kfar Adumim, all without them moving from their current location.
+Ironically, right-wing organizations are leading a campaign against the legitimacy of the Bedouin yeshiva in their place, claiming that it is the Jahalin people who are taking over the lands of Kfar Adumim.

 On the Map: